SAP/abap-file-formats/README.md

 Do you feel responsible for an ABAP object type?
 We will be more than happy if you contribute your object type to this project.
-Just open a new pull request and create a type like it is specified [here](./docs/json.md#writing-JSON-schema-with-ABAP-types).
+Just open a new pull request and create an ABAP type like it is specified [here](./docs/json.md#writing-JSON-schema-with-ABAP-types).
-Feel free to hand over the type to us, so we can generate the JSON schema for you.
+Feel free to hand over the type to us, so we can generate the JSON Schema for you.

 More details are found in [Contributing](./CONTRIBUTING.md).